Franz Wagner NBA Preview vs. the Wizards

-Franz Wagner and his Orlando Magic teammates face the Washington Wizards on Wednesday at 7:00 PM ET.
+The Orlando Magic, Franz Wagner included, face off versus the Washington Wizards on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.